 Eat these foods to relieve constipation.

-Listen folks, there's a reason why they call me the "Poop Whisperer" and why I've created my free Number 2 Chart that will help you understand what your poop says about you.
+Listen folks, there’s a reason why they call me the “Poop Whisperer” and why I’ve created my free digestive healing protocol that will help you get your digestion under control.

 Shit tip #1: Fat, fat and more fat